Canonical topic reference for jettyd devices. Source of truth: apps/platform/src/mqtt.rs and apps/platform/src/routes/mqtt_auth.rs.

 |

-command, config, and config/ack payloads are not yet confirmed in the platform source.
+config and config/ack payloads are not yet confirmed in the platform source.
 These topics are authenticated and ACL-enforced but the payload contracts are still being finalised.
-Do not rely on these for production firmware until they are marked confirmed.
+The command topic payload is now confirmed — see below.

 …/telemetryDevices publish readings as a map under the readings key.
 Metric names are arbitrary strings; values are either numbers (stored in value_numeric) or strings (stored in value_text).